NiklasRosenstein/python-databind/databind.json/README.md

 # databind.json

-Databind is a library inspired by Jackson-databind to describe and bind data models for object-oriented programming.
-The `databind.json` package provides converters for JSON data types, data models and union types to serialize and deserialize JSON payloads.
+The `databind.json` package implements the de-/serialization to or from JSON payloads using the `databind.core` framework.

 ## Quickstart